MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

         - First create a [GitHub profile](https://github.com/join), if you don't already have one.
         - Install the latest version of [Software Freedom Conservancy's Git client tools](https://git-scm.com/download/)
         - `git clone <repo-path>`
-    - (TBD) Binaries [NOTE: this will also impact the include/lib path instructions in the App Initialization quickstart]
+    - (TBD) Binaries [NOTE: will also impact the include/lib path instructions in the App Initialization quickstart]
         - Contained in Sample repo?
         - OR, download .zip and copy to a local/project directory?
 If so, https://aka.ms/mipsdkbins or https://aka.ms/MIPSDKPreviewBins?
         - OR, Nuget?